• Skip to primary navigation

 Ingredients on a counter top.

-Store-bought creamy peanut butter works best in this recipe (I used JIF brand).
+• Peanut butter - Store-bought creamy peanut butter works best in this recipe (I used JIF brand).
 Crunchy peanut butter would also work.
 I do not recommend using natural/homemade peanut butter in this recipe - the dough turns out dry and does not hold together well.

-I used a combination of granulated sugar and brown sugar for added depth of flavor.
+• Sugars - I used a combination of granulated sugar and brown sugar for added depth of flavor.
 But, all granulated sugar will work if needed.

-You'll need one room temperature large egg.
+• Egg - You'll need one room temperature large egg.
 To bring your egg to room temperature quickly, place your whole egg (in the shell) in a cup and cover in hot tap water.
 Your egg will come to room temperature in minutes.

-Mini M&M's candies can be substituted with mini chocolate chips.
+• Mini M&M's candies - Can be substituted with mini chocolate chips.
 Or, omit them entirely to make plain peanut butter cookies.
 If using regular size M&M's candies, I suggest making larger cookies (double the size).
 Otherwise, the larger candies can cause your mini cookies to fall apart.

-Lastly, you'll need vanilla extract, baking soda, and salt.
-Make sure you grab the baking soda, not baking powder.
+• Baking soda - Make sure you grab the baking soda, not baking powder.
 They react differently in baking recipes and are not interchangeable.

 Making mini peanut butter m&m cookies.